San Francisco, California

 SEA Twin Cities

-The Social Enterprise Alliance (SEA) is the leading membership organization in North America for social enterprises, service providers, nonprofit organizations, corporations, and venture capitalists that is actively building the field of purpose driven economy through networking opportunities, educational forums, strategic partnerships, and impact legislation.
+The Social Enterprise Alliance (SEA) is the leading membership organization in North America for social enterprises, service providers, nonprofit organizations, corporations, and impact investors that is actively building the field of purpose driven economy through networking opportunities, educational forums, strategic partnerships, and impact legislation.
 Our members are passionate about changing their communities, and we are passionate about providing them with the tools they need to continue their good work.